-The latest Olympus TG-5 has a built-in zoom lens.
+The Olympus TOUGH TG-5 waterproof adventure camera has a built-in zoom lens.
 When you combine with the 4.5mm lens with the small-sized sensor, you get the equivalent field of view of around what a 25mm lens would look like on a full-frame camera (ie. 35mm equivalent).
-While 25mm is relatively wide, there are times you might want even wider, especially when shooting underwater.

 Olympus is now OM System

 In 2020-21, the photography business of iconic camera brand Olympus was spun off and sold.
 The core remaining Olympus brand is focusing on medical and scientific products.
 The camera and photography side was then rebranded as OM System, with the first cameras and lenses under that brand coming out at the end of 2021.